anilabraham-IT/IntuneEDU/IntuneEDU/add-apps-ios.md

 * Install status: Lists the installation status of the app for each device it was deployed to.

 ## Delete iOS apps
 Delete an iOS app from your Intune tenant.
 When you delete an app, it is removed from group assignments.
-To assign the app again, you will need to add it back to your Intune tenant through the App Store. (//lenewsad--does this uninstall the app from the devce? what do they need to do to remove it from the device?) follow-up
+To assign the app again, you will need to add it back to your Intune tenant through the App Store. (//lenewsad--does this uninstall the app from the devce? what do they need to do to remove it from the device?  follow-up)

 1. From the Intune for Education portal, click **Apps**.
 2. Go to the app list, and under **iOS Apps** click the app that you want to delete.
 3. Click **Delete App**.
 4. Click **Delete** to confirm your action.

-## Find out more
+## Next steps
 - [Find out more about the full experience managing apps using Intune](https://docs.microsoft.com/intune/deploy-use/add-apps)